-Distributions - During 2020, 2019 and 2018, NEP distributed approximately \$154 million, \$115 million and \$94 million, respectively, to its common unitholders.
-In addition, NEP paid approximately \$47 million in distributions to its common unitholders in February 2021.
+Distributions - During 2021, 2020 and 2019, NEP distributed approximately \$198 million, \$154 million and \$115 million, respectively, to its common unitholders.
+In addition, NEP paid approximately \$59 million in distributions to its common unitholders in February 2022.

 Earnings Per Unit - Diluted earnings per unit are based on the weighted-average number of common units and potential common units outstanding during the period, including the dilutive effect of the convertible notes and preferred units (see Preferred Units below).
-The dilutive effect of the 2017 convertible notes and preferred units is computed using the if-converted method.
-The dilutive effect of the 2020 convertible notes was computed using the treasury stock method.
-Following the adoption of a new accounting standard on January 1, 2021 (see Note 2 - Distinguishing Liabilities from Equity), the dilutive effect of the 2020 convertible notes will be calculated using the if-converted method.
+Following the adoption of a new accounting standard on January 1, 2021 (see Note 2 - Distinguishing Liabilities from Equity), the dilutive effect of the 2020 convertible notes and the 2021 convertibles notes is calculated using the if-converted method.
+During 2019 and 2020, the dilutive effect of the 2017 convertible notes and preferred units was computed using the if-converted method.
+During 2020, the dilutive effect of the 2020 convertible notes was computed using the treasury stock method.